This post was originally published in July 2019 and has been updated with new tips, new copy, and an in depth video.

 Frying and Assembling

-- In a large Dutch oven, heat the peanut oil to 350° F.
+- In a large Dutch oven, heat the peanut oil to 330° F.

 - Remove the chicken breasts from the brine and pat them dry with paper towels.
 Season on all sides with the remaining spice mixture.
-Transfer the chicken to the milk mixture and coat fully.
-Allow excess milk mixture to drip off and then transfer to the flour mixture, Press down firmly to adhere as much of the flour mixture to the chicken as possible.
-Shake off the excess flour and lower the chicken into the hot oil.
-Repeat with the rest of the chicken (cutlets or nuggets), frying until golden brown on all sides (about 4 minutes for whole pieces and about 2 minutes for nuggets).
+Transfer the chicken to the milk/egg wash and coat fully.
+Allow excess wash to drip off and then transfer to the flour mixture, Press down firmly to adhere as much of the flour mixture to the chicken as possible.
+Shake off the excess flour and place the chicken back on the baking sheet.
+Repeat with the rest of the nuggets or cutlets until all have been coated.

-- Place chicken cutlets on toasted buns and add pickle slices and mayonnaise, if desired.
+- If making sandwiches, cut gluten free hamburger buns in half horizontally and spread each side with butter.
+Toast in pan or on griddle until lightly browned.
+Place chicken cutlets on toasted buns and add pickle slices and mayonnaise, if desired.
 Serve warm.